-

 My Reading Workflow Is in a State of Flux

 First, I got back to Pocket and paid for the subscription.
 Then I added Readwise.
 Then I found Matter, and fell in love with it.
 Iām not sure why.
 Iām still waiting for Readwise Reader application.
 While waiting for it, whatās the point of Readwise, again?
 News Explorer is my go-to application for most of my readings via RSS feeds; I can save links as favourites, but I never do so.
-Continue reading ā
+My reading workflow is in a total state of flux.

 -